markjprice/cs12dotnet8/docs/ch15-minimal-apis.md

 ```
 6. Start the `Northwind.MinimalApi` web service project using the `http` launch profile.
 7. Start the `Northwind.Mvc` website project using the `https` launch profile.
-8. Navigate to https://localhost:5151/ and note the todos, as shown in *Figure 15B.2*:
+8. Navigate to https://localhost:5141/ to see the MVC website and note the todos on the home page, as shown in *Figure 15B.2*:

 ![Todos on the home page of the Northwind website](assets/B19586_15B_02.png)
 *Figure 15B.2: Todos on the home page of the Northwind website*